genellann/AssetLoader/README.md

 You can add consts at the bottom of any class with Object.defineProperties().
 Consts are ALL-CAPS by convention.

-I often make an empty class just to use as a holder for my consts.
-This is called an enum.
+I often make an empty class (as an enum) just to use as a holder for my consts.

     assets.json = {
         "image": {